-E. Appearance of Attorney Pro Hac Vice.
+E. Appearance of Attorney Pro Hac

+Vice.
 An attorney who is not a member of the bar of this court, but who is a member in good standing of the bar of another United States District Court, may, upon motion and approval by the court, participate in the conduct of a particular case, but such motion may be allowed only if the applicant associates with a member in good standing of the bar of this court.
-Applicants for pro hac vice admission will disclose any prior or pending disciplinary actions in their application.
-The associated member of this court (local counsel) will sign all documents filed and will continue in the case unless another attorney admitted to practice in this court will be substituted.
-The attorney admitted to practice in this court will be present during all court proceedings (which include telephone or video conference hearings) in connection with the case, unless otherwise ordered, and will have full authority to act for and on behalf of the client in all matters, including pretrial conferences as well as trial or any other hearings.
+Applicants for pro hac vice admission shallwill disclose any prior or pending disciplinary actions in their application.
+The associated member of this court (local counsel) shallwill sign all documents filed and shallwill continue in the case unless another attorney admitted to practice in this court shallwill be substituted.
+The attorney admitted to practice in this court will be present during all court proceedings (which include telephone or video conference hearings) in connection with the case, unless otherwise ordered, and shallwill have full authority to act for and on behalf of the client in all matters, including pretrial conferences as well as trial or any other hearings.
+It shall be sufficient to make service of any motion, pleading, order, notice, or any other paper upon the attorney admitted to practice in this court who shall assume responsibility for advising the pro hac vice attorney of such service.